amirkeren/bluemix-lab2/README.md

 #Creating the trigger

-1. Select the sequence you created in the previous step on the left and then click on "Automate this Action"
+1. Select the sequence you created in the previous step and then click on "Automate this Action"

 2. Choose "Cloudant Changes" and then click on the Green "New Trigger"